 Retinol 0.2% in Squalane

-The Retinol 0.2% in Squalane ($5) is a good option for those who have introduced some form of vitamin A in their skincare routine and as a result may be more tolerant—as using too many active ingredients and adding a stronger retinol could cause irritation.
-The 0.2 percent formula is suspended in squalane—a natural antioxidant that hydrates without being heavy.
+The Retinol 0.2% in Squalane ($5) is a good option for those who have introduced some form of vitamin A in their skincare routine and as a result may be more tolerant—as using too many active ingredients and adding a stronger retinol might cause irritation.
+The 0.2 percent formula is suspended in squalane—a natural antioxidant that promises to hydrate without being heavy.
 Use every other night, but if peeling occurs, consider trying the Granactive retinoid 5% as an alternative.

 Retinol 0.5% in Squalane